elixir-europe/BioHackathon-projects-2019/projects/5/report/report.md

 **OmniPath**
 The query to OmniPath retrieves all associations in the database for the seed genes.
 The information from OmniPath includes directionality (values = 1 means direction, value=0 means no direction).
 The column ``consensus_directionality`` reflects the fact that some evidences might indicated the directionality to be from protein A to protein B for a given pair, and also from protein B to protein A. We also extracted from Omnipath the references supporting the relationship between the pairs of proteins.
 To the information from STRING, the information from OmniPath is added, to provide directionality to those pairs of proteins reported by both resources.

+### Step 3.
+Integration of map pieces into a prototype

+### Step 4.
+Streamlining of the previous steps and configuration of the workflow

 ## Summary and outlook

+Notes for later:
+- SPARQL query to Wikipathways
+- Deeper integration with text mining service